MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/use-automation-kit.md

 1. We can get to the solution screen from the home screen by selecting the name of the mapped solution.

-1. Once selected the "+" icon switches to a meter.
-And now data will be flowing to main (flow sessions).
-If this option is grayed out, then the cloud flow does not follow the [naming schema](./test-end-to-end.md#cloud-flows-must-follow-specific-naming-convention-before-they-can-be-used-for-metering).
-[Rename the cloud flow](#rename-a-cloud-flow-to-match-naming-convention), if needed.
+1. Once selected, the **+** icon switches to a meter.
+Now data flows to main (flow sessions).
+If this option is grayed out, then the cloud flow doesn't follow the [naming schema](#turn-on-metering-for-a-solution).
+[Rename the cloud flow](./use-automation-kit.md#rename-a-cloud-flow-to-match-naming-convention, if needed.

 1. After you select the **+** icon, the meter icon appears.